TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ApplyingCorePatches/Index.rst

 Unzip the diff file and put it into the folder :file:`patches` of your project.

-Core diff files are by default relative to the typo3 :json:`web-dir` directory.
+Core diff files are by default relative to the typo3 `web-dir` directory.
 And they can contain changes to more then one system extension.
 Furthermore they often contain changes to files in the directory :file:`Tests` that is not present in a Composer-based installation.